A density version of the Halpern-L\"{a}uchli theorem: Introduction

 of $(T_1,...,T_d)$ there exist strong subtrees $(S_1, ..., S_d)$ of $(T_1,...,T_d)$ having common level set such that the level product of $(S_1,...,S_d)$ is monochromatic. \end{thm} We recall that a subtree $S$ of a tree $(T,<)$ is said to be \textit{strong} if: (a) $S$ is uniquely rooted, (b) there exists an infinite subset $L_T(S)=\{l_0< l_1< ...\}$ of $\nn$, called the \textit{level set} of $S$, such that for every $n\in\nn$ the $n$-level $S(n)$ of $S$ is a subset of $T(l_n)$, and (c) for every $s\in S$ and every immediate successor $t$ of $s$ in $T$ there exists a unique immediate successor $s'$ of $s$ in $S$ with $t\mik s'$.
 The last condition is the most important one and expresses a basic combinatorial requirement, namely that a strong subtree of $T$ must respect the ``tree structure" of $T$.
 The notion of a strong subtree was highlighted with the work of K. Milliken \cite{Mi1,Mi2} who used Theorem \ref{t11} to show that the family of strong subtrees of a uniquely rooted and finitely-branching tree is partition regular.

-The natural problem whether there exists a density version of Theorem \ref{t11} was first asked by R. Laver in the late 1960s who actually conjectured that there is a such a version.
+The natural problem whether there exists a density version of Theorem \ref{t11} was first asked by R. Laver in the late 1960s who actually conjectured that there is such a version.
 The conjecture was circulated among experts in the area and it was explicitly stated in the paper \cite{BV} by R. Bicker and B. Voigt who made two important observations.
-Firstly, by providing several examples, they isolated the largest class of trees for which a density version of Theorem \ref{t11} could be true.
+Firstly, by providing several examples -- see, in particular, \cite[Theorems 2.4 and 2.5]{BV} -- they isolated the largest class of trees for which a density version of Theorem \ref{t11} could be true.
 This is the class of \textit{homogeneous} trees: a tree $T$ is said to be homogeneous if it has a unique root and there exists $b\meg 2$, called the \textit{branching number} of $T$, such that every $t$ in $T$ has exactly $b$ immediate successors.
-Secondly, they showed that, for a single homogeneous tree, Theorem \ref{t11} does have a density version.
-Specifically, they proved that for every homogeneous tree $T$ and every subset $D$ of $T$ satisfying
+Secondly, they showed that for a single homogeneous tree Theorem \ref{t11} does have a density version.
+Specifically, it was shown in \cite[Theorem 2.3]{BV} that for every homogeneous tree $T$ and every subset $D$ of $T$ satisfying

 there exists a strong subtree $S$ of $T$ with $S\subseteq D$.

 Our main result shows that a density version of Theorem \ref{t11} is valid for an arbitrary finite number of homogeneous trees and thereby settles in the affirmative Laver's conjecture. \begin{thm} For every $d\meg 1$ we have that $\dhl(d)$ holds, i.e. for every tuple $(T_1,...,T_d)$ of homogeneous trees and every subset $D$ of the level product of $(T_1,...,T_d)$ satisfying